neophob/PixelController/README.md

 ### How does it work?

 PixelController generates the content for the LED matrixa and sends the data out to the controller.
-The controller will handle the LED module update.
+The controller will handle the LED module update (which depends on the used LED modules).
 There are two options to send the data to the controller:
 * sends the data via USB to the Arduino/Teensy board aka.
 DIY LED controller.
 * sends the data via ethernet to a PixelInvaders/E1.31/ArtNet... device.